-Whether you are visiting Las Vegas for the first time or the 50th, planning a trip here can be an overwhelming experience -- as overwhelming as the city itself.
+Whether you are visiting Las Vegas for the first time or the 50th, planning a trip here can be an overwhelming experience—as overwhelming as the city itself.
 With more than 150,000 hotel rooms, nearly as many slot machines, thousands of restaurants, and dozens of shows and attractions, there are seemingly endless ways to lose or waste your money.
-This section is designed to help you navigate the practical details of designing a Vegas experience that is tailored to your needs, from getting to and around the city to advice on the best times to visit and more.
+This chapter is designed to help you navigate the practical details of designing a Vegas experience that is tailored to your needs, from getting to and around the city to advice on the best times to visit and more.

 Lots of people, both from the U.S. and abroad, believe that Las Vegas is the way it is portrayed in movies and television.
-For the most part, it isn't.
-Well, okay, you are more likely to run into a random showgirl or Elvis impersonator here than you are in say, Wichita, but they aren't in the background of every photo opportunity.
-International visitors, especially, should pay close attention to the material that follows in order to prepare for the most common nonshowgirl issues you may encounter in Las Vegas or on your way here.
-If you want to see the most popular shows, it's a good idea to call ahead and order tickets well in advance to avoid disappointment.
-Ditto if you want to dine in one of the city's top restaurants.
+For the most part, it isn’t.
+Well, okay, you are more likely to run into a random showgirl or Elvis impersonator here than you are in say, Wichita, but they aren’t in the background of every photo opportunity.
+International visitors, especially, should pay close attention to the material that follows in order to prepare for the most common non-showgirl issues you may encounter in Las Vegas or on your way here.

-Adapting to Las Vegas -- Las Vegas is, for the most part, a very casual town.
-Although there are a few restaurants that have a restrictive dress code, most of them -- and all of the showrooms, casinos, and attractions -- are pretty much come as you are.
+Adapting to Las Vegas -- Las Vegas is, for the most part, a very casual city.
+Although there are a few restaurants that have a restrictive dress code, most of them—and all of the showrooms, casinos, and attractions—are pretty much come as you are.
 Some people still choose to dress up for their night on the town, resulting in a strange dichotomy where you might see a couple in a suit and evening gown sitting next to a couple in shorts and sandals at a show or in a nice restaurant.

-Generally speaking, nice casual (slacks or nice jeans, button-up shirts or blouses, a simple skirt or dress) is the best way to go in terms of what to wear, allowing you to be comfortable in just about any situation.
-Go too far to one extreme or the other and you're bound to feel out of place somewhere.
+Generally speaking, spiffy-casual (slacks or nice jeans, button-up shirts or blouses, or a simple skirt or dress) is the best way to go in terms of what to wear, allowing you to be comfortable in just about any situation.
+Go too far to one extreme or the other and you’re bound to feel out of place somewhere.

 The only exception to this rule is the nightclubs, which often have very strict policies on what you can and cannot wear.
-They vary from club to club, but, as a general rule, sandals or flip-flips, shorts, and baseball caps are frowned upon.
-A nice pair of jeans, a clean T-shirt, and a simple pair of sneakers will get you in the door, while fancier clothes (jackets, cocktail dresses) may get you past the velvet rope a little faster.
+They vary from club to club, but, as a general rule, sandals or flip-flops, shorts, and baseball caps are frowned upon.
+Think “business casual,” but your business is getting into the club: that nice pair of jeans or slacks, a collared, pressed shirt, and leather dress shoes will get you in the door; fancier clothes (jackets, cocktail dresses) may get you past the velvet rope a little faster.

-Yes, it does get hot in Las Vegas, so you really should factor that in when you're planning your wardrobe for your trip.
-It's important to note that every enclosed space (casino, showroom, restaurant, nightclub, and so on) is heavily air-conditioned, so it can actually get a bit chilly once you get inside.
+Yes, it does get hot in Las Vegas, so you really should factor that in when you’re planning your wardrobe for your trip.
+It’s important to note that every enclosed space (casino, showroom, restaurant, nightclub, and so on) is heavily air-conditioned, so it can actually be chilly once you get inside.
 Think light layers and you should be okay.

 Las Vegas is a 24-hour town, so you can find something to eat or drink all the time; but many of the nicer restaurants open only for dinner, with 5 or 6pm to 10 or 11pm the standard operating hours.
 Nightclubs usually open around 10pm and go until dawn, with the bulk of the crowds not showing up until midnight at the earliest.
 There are a few afternoon shows, but most are in the evenings and often run two shows a night with start times that range from 7 until 10:30pm.
 Casinos and most regular bars are open 24 hours a day.